matthelmer/learn-physics-haskell/README.md

 As this repository represents my personal learning journey, I'm not actively seeking contributions.
 However, if you spot an error or have a suggestion, feel free to open an issue for discussion.

-Special thanks to my friend Travis Cardwell for introducing me to Haskell.
+Thanks to my friend Travis Cardwell for all the Haskell help.